build2/HOWTO/entries/keep-build-graph-config-independent.md

 source file still belongs to the project even if it's excluded from the build on the current platform.

-While a configuration-independent build graph is a useful property, it's not without costs.
-After having written something like this a few times:
+While a configuration-independent build graph is a useful property, it does have some mental overhead.
+After having written something like this a few
+times:

 ```
 if ($cxx.target.class != 'windows')